-CLEVELAND, Miss. — The Delta State men’s swimming and diving team brought home five more titles on day two of the New South Intercollegiate Swim Conference Championships and own a commanding 245 point lead over Henderson State University, which currently sits second with 382 points.
+CLEVELAND, Miss. — The Delta State University men’s swimming and diving team swept the opening night of the New South Intercollegiate Swimming Conference Championships and hold a commanding 153-point lead over Henderson State University heading into the second day of the meet.

 OFF THE STARTING BLOCKS

 - DATE/TIME: Wednesday, Feb.
 19 | 5 p.m.

 - LOCATION: Ronald G. Mayers Aquatics Center

 - LADY STATESMEN: 251 points, 2nd place